Bayesian Variable Selection for Skewed Heteroscedastic Response: Consistent variable selection for large

 \section{Consistent variable selection for large $p$}

+In this section, we investigate selection consistency of the proposed model when the number of covariates $p$ is grows with sample size $n$, with $p \leq n$ and the true error density is skewed and heteroscedastic, but follows the same specification as in \eqref{eq:transmodel}.
 Unlike the Gaussian likelihood with mixture priors of \citet{johnson2012nonlocal}, our Bayesian model described in \eqref{eq:transmodel} - \eqref{eq:basicBayes} does not admit a closed form expression of the marginal likelihood.
-We use appropriate bounds of the marginal likelihood to obtain the desired Bayesian consistency results.
+We derive appropriate bounds of the marginal likelihood to obtain the desired Bayesian consistency results.
 Here we only present a brief outline of our assumptions, developments and practical implications of our theoretical results.
-Supporting results and details of the proofs are deferred to \S \ref{ssec:A1} amd \S \ref{ssec:A2}.
-For brevity of exposition, we consider a design matrix which has $O(n)$ contrasts for estimating the coefficients.
-Considering $n$ to be even, let the first column of $X$ be $(1, -1, 1, -1, \ldots, 1, -1)^{\mathsmaller T}$ and all the remaining $p-1$ columns be ${\bf 1}_n$, the $(n\times 1)$ vector with each component being equal to 1. \cite{johnson2012nonlocal} consider design matrices $X$ with $c_1 n \leq \lambda_1(X^{\mathsmaller T} X) \leq \lambda_p(X^{\mathsmaller T} X) \leq c_2 n$ for identifiability, where $\lambda_1$ and $\lambda_p$ are respectively the smallest and largest eigen-values of $X^T X$.
-For our chosen $X$, the eigen-values of any ($n \times 2$) sub-matrix formed by the first column and any other column of $X$ are $\{n, n\}$.
-This means only $\beta_1$ is identifiable, and it is meaningful to consider only $\beta_1$ to be non-zero.
+Supporting results and details of the proofs are deferred to \S \ref{ssec:A1}.
+For brevity of exposition, we consider a design matrix $X$ which are nearly orthogonal in the sense that there exists constant $0 < c_1 \leq c_1$ such that $c_1 n \leq \lambda_1(X^{\mathsmaller T} X) \leq \lambda_p(X^{\mathsmaller T} X) \leq c_2 n$ where $\lambda_1(A) \leq \lambda_2(A) \leq \cdots \leq \lambda_p(A)$ denote ordered eigen values of the matrix $A$.
+The assumption ensures identifiability of the regression coefficient $\beta$ and is commonly assumed in the selection consistency literature, refer for example to \cite{johnson2012nonlocal}.